SPIRALREALM/SPIRAL_OS/docs/how_to_use.md

 # How to Use Spiral OS Avatar

 1. Run `python start_spiral_os.py` to launch the orchestration engine.
-This loads the core modules and waits for commands.
+This loads the core modules, starts a local FastAPI server on port 8000 and begins the periodic reflection loop.
 2. Type `appear to me` and press Enter.
 The command toggles `context_tracker.state.avatar_loaded` and begins streaming frames from `video_engine.start_stream()`.